Battle of Kufra (1931): Battle

-Italian Atrocities
+Italian atrocities

 Many Arab civilians fled to British or French territories.
 Galil himself fled into Egypt.
 His brother, Ahmed, fled into Chad, where he hoped to raise an army to fight the Italians again.
 Many refugees had to flee without grabbing provisions or water.
 Some refugees had to cross over three hundred miles of the Great Sand Sea in order to reach safety.
 On the way, they were often strafed or bombed by pursuing Italian airplanes.
 For years after the battle, explorers continued to find the bodies of refugees who perished in the desert, their remains mummified in the desert aridity.

 The survivor Asad spoke with gave a report on what he claims happened within Kufra after the battle:I hid myself in the palm orchards waiting for a chance to make my way through the Italian lines; and all through the night I could hear the screams of the women as they were being raped by the Italian soldiers and Eritrean askaris.
 On the following day an old woman came to my hiding place and brought me water and bread.
 She told me that the Italian general had assembled all the surviving people before the tomb of Sayyid Muhammad al-Mahdi; and before their eyes he tore a copy of the Koran into pieces, threw it to the ground and set his boot upon it, shouting, "Let your beduin prophet help you now, if he can!"
 And then he ordered the palm trees of the oasis to be cut down and the wells destroyed and all the books of Sayyid Ahmad's library burned.
 And on the next day he commanded that some of our elders and ulama [scholars] be taken up in an aeroplane - and they were hurled out of the plane high above the ground to be smashed to death...And all through the second night I heard from my hiding place the cries of our women and the laughter of the soldiers, and their rifle shots...

 Aftermath

 The taking of Kufra broke Sanussi power in Libya.
 Graziani organized a major Italian compound and base of operations in the city, and used it to further Italian control in southern Libya.
-Omar Mukhtar, the leader of the rebellion, would be captured and hung by Italian forces in September of that same year.
+Omar Mukhtar, the leader of the rebellion, would be captured during the battle of Uadi Bu Taga and would be hanged by Italian forces in September of that same year.
 Graziani later boasted that the Battle of Kufra was "the greatest operation ever accomplished in the Sahara", and one which stunned Italy's British and French neighbors.
 For the Italians, it was a major morale boost, as it meant that, after fighting a war for nearly twenty years, they were at last masters of the country.

 Kufra remained an Italian stronghold in Libya until its capture by British and Free French forces in World War II.

-In Popular Culture
+In popular culture

 The battle is portrayed in the Libyan-funded film Lion of the Desert, with Oliver Reed playing the role of Graziani.